 Spigen Liquid Crystal

-Samsung struck gold with a few of its color choices this year, so it only makes sense to grab a case that shows them off.
+This year, Samsung struck gold with a few of its color choices, so it only makes sense to grab a case that shows them off.
 Spigen is a leader in the case game, and the Liquid Crystal is a perfect example of why.
 It’s a clear TPU case, yet it offers all of the protection you could ask for on your Galaxy S21 Plus.
-You can apply or remove the flexible case in seconds, and the Air Cushion technology packed into all four corners should help to minimize damage from drops.
+You can apply or remove the flexible case in seconds, and the Air Cushion technology packed into all four corners should help minimize damage from drops.

 See also: Spigen cases: A buyer’s guide

 If you want to preserve your Galaxy S21 Plus’ look and feel, you should consider the PHNX MNML Case.
 At just 0.35mm thin, you’ll barely even notice that you have a case on your S21 Plus.
 The case works with wireless chargers, is branding free and has protective camera cutouts.
 The MNML Case sells for $27 and is available in 3 colors, frosted black, white, and matte black.
 You can also get 15% off with discount code 15AA at checkout.

 Ringke Fusion Galaxy S21 Plus case

 If you’re dead-set on a clear case, it’s important to consider your options.
 The Ringke Fusion is a great alternative to the Spigen Liquid Crystal, and it’s just as easy to apply or remove.
 Ringke’s slim option also features a microdot matrix that helps cut down on the rainbow effect that can sometimes accompany a clear case.
 Thanks to the pair of Quik Catch holes on the side rails, you can also attach a lanyard for hands-free carrying.

 See also: The best Ringke cases you can buy

 Caseology Nano Pop